Coal Mine Fires and Burning Refuse

 Like all fires, the faster the response time the greater the chances of extinguishing it with minimal costs and environmental damages.

-There are three basic types of extinguishment concepts.
+There are three basic types of extinguishment methods.

-• Isolation – This concept attempts to remove or reduce the available fuel supply (coal) to the fire thereby eliminating the fuel portion of the fire triangle.
-Included within this concept is hazard removal from the fire areas.
+- Isolation - This method attempts to remove or reduce the available fuel supply (coal) to the fire thereby eliminating the fuel portion of the fire triangle.
+Included within this method is hazard removal from fire areas.

-• Encapsulation – This concept involves covering the fire indirectly with a medium which will limit or prevent the flow of oxygen from reaching the fire.
+Encapsulation - This method involves covering the fire indirectly with a medium which will limit or prevent the flow of oxygen from reaching the fire.

-• Injection – This involves injecting flowable solutions into the mine voids at or near the fire location to remove the heat or prevent oxygen from reaching the fire.
+Injection - This method involves injecting flowable solutions or materials into the mine workings at or near the fire location.
+This can limit or prevent oxygen from reaching the fire.

-There are several common practices which use the isolation concept to fight mine-fires.
+There are several common practices or applications which use the isolation methods to fight mine-fires.
 They include:

 In all cases, the objective is to decrease the impacts of the fire on the public/environment or reduce the available fuel source for the fire.